DavidBrxxwn/cxc_supporthub/README.md

 CONFIG:
 - Multilocation npc -- (You can add more location)
 - Menuorder menu-- (Order of menu items)
-- Event menu-- (Name of the event to be triggered)
-- Browser menu -- (URL to be opened in the browser)
 - Webhook menu -- (Webhook URL for external notifications)
 - Command menu -- (Command to be executed on the client)
 - Export menu -- (Name of the export function)
 - Item menu -- (Name of the item)
 - Guide menu -- (Is the guide menu enabled?)
 - Teleport Marker menu -- (Is the teleport enabledmenu or marker enabled?)
-- Extra Menu -- (Is the extra menu enabled)

 # 🚨DEPENDENCY
 - qb-core: https://github.com/qbcore-framework/qb-core